-A. DEFINITIONS•
+A. DEFINITIONS.

-Residents: Are graduate medical/dental students in temporary attendance for training in the hospital.
-Residents are not Licensed Independent Practitioners and as such do not have delineated clinical privileges and are not subject to the Basic Qualifications as outlined in Article I, Sec.
-III of the Medical Staff Bylaws.
+Residents: Are graduate medical/dental trainees in temporary attendance for training in the hospital.
+Residents are not Licensed Independent Practitioners and as such do not have delineated clinical privileges and are not subject to the Basic Qualifications as outlined in Medical Staff Bylaws, Part III, Credentials Procedures Manual, Section 5.7.

-- B. POLICY Residents must be registered with the Idaho State Board of Medicine/Dentistry as set forth in Section 54-1807 of the Idaho Code. - C. CONTENTS OF THE APPLICATION Each application will contain the following: - 1. a written request submitted to the Office of Medical Affairs on the approved form; - 2. current and verified photograph of applicant; - 3. all information and documentation requested on the Idaho Practitioner Credentials Verification Application form; and - 4. complete updated information requested on the original application or subsequent privilege request form, including but not limited to the following: - (a) appointments at other health care facilities, if applicable; - (b) voluntary or involuntary limitation, reduction, suspension or loss of clinical privileges at another hospital; - (c) involvement in liability claims; - (d) voluntary or involuntary cancellation of professional liability insurance, or license/Drug Enforcement Administration; and
+- B. POLICY Residents must be registered with the Idaho State Board of Medicine/Dentistry as set forth in Section 54-1807 of the Idaho Code. - C. CONTENTS OF THE APPLICATION Each application will contain the following: - A completed CPI Application for privileges and locations being requested sent to Trinity; Current CV; - 3.
+Current and verified photograph of applicant; - 4.
+All information and documentation requested on the Idaho Practitioner Credentials Verification Application form; and - 5. complete updated information requested on the original application or subsequent privilege request form, including but not limited to the following: - (a) appointments at other health care facilities, if applicable; - (b) voluntary or involuntary limitation, reduction, suspension or loss of clinical privileges at another hospital;

-(e) Medicare and Medicaid sanctions, including both current and pending investigations.5.
-If resident is not coming directly from medical school and has practiced medicine in any capacity as an Independent Licensed Practitioner, two peer references, preferably from the same specialty (each reference will include a photo of the applicant to verify the identity of the applicant).
+- (c) involvement in liability claims; - (d) voluntary or involuntary cancellation of professional liability insurance, or license/Drug Enforcement Administration; and - (e) Medicare and Medicaid sanctions, including both current and pending investigations.

+6. If resident is not coming directly from medical school and has practiced medicine in any capacity as an Independent Licensed Practitioner, two peer references, preferably from the same specialty (each reference will include a photo of the applicant to verify the identity of the applicant).